zcash/zips/draft-issuance.md

 Additionally, the current Bitcoin-style issuance does not take into account the current balance of `ZsfBalanceAfter(h)`.
 If [#draft-zsf]_ were to activate without a change to the issuance mechanism, then some funds would never be disbursed after they are deposited back into the ZSF.

-In summary, by introducing a smoother emissions curve, we:
-- maintain the economic viability of Zcash
-- provide predictability of the issuance rate, allowing only miniscule changes over short time ranges
-- enhance Zcash's stability as the network evolves.

 # Requirements

 Smoothing the issuance curve is possible using an exponential decay formula that